Opentrons/protocol_framework/api/docs/v2/modules/absorbance_plate_reader.rst

 CSV data
 --------

 The CSV exported when specifying ``export_filename`` consists of tabular data followed by additional information.
 Each measurement produces 9 rows in the CSV file, representing the layout of the well plate that has been read.
 These rows form a table with numeric labels in the first row and alphabetic labels in the first column, as you would see on physical labware.
-Each "cell" of the table contains the measured value for the well in the corresponding position on the plate.
-These values are floating point numbers between 0.0 and 4.0, representing unitless optical density.
+Each "cell" of the table contains the measured OD value for the well (0.0–4.0) in the corresponding position on the plate.

 Additional information, starting with one blank labware grid, is output at the end of the file.
 The last few lines of the file list the sample wavelengths, serial number of the module, and timestamps for when measurement started and finished.